ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 express a sense of obligation for the sentiments avowed, however unequally they may be returned.
 It is natural that obligation should be felt, and if I could feel gratitude, I would now thank you.
-But I cannot--I have never desired your good opinion, and you have certainly bestowed it most unwillingly.
+But I cannot -- I have never desired your good opinion, and you have certainly bestowed it most unwillingly.
 I am sorry to have occasioned pain to anyone.
 It has been most unconsciously done, however, and I hope will be of short duration.
 The feelings which, you tell me, have long prevented